Alexandra of Denmark: Queen and empress consort

 Alexandra was denied access to the King's briefing papers and excluded from some of his foreign tours to prevent her meddling in diplomatic matters.
-She was deeply distrustful of Germans, particularly her nephew German Emperor Wilhelm II, and invariably opposed anything that favoured German expansion or interests.
+She was deeply distrustful of Germans, particularly her nephew German Emperor Wilhelm II, and she invariably opposed anything that favoured German expansion or interests.
 For example, in 1890 Alexandra wrote a memorandum, distributed to senior British ministers and military personnel, warning against the planned exchange of the British North Sea island of Heligoland for the German colony of Zanzibar, pointing out Heligoland's strategic significance and that it could be used either by Germany to launch an attack, or by Britain to contain German aggression.
 Despite this, the exchange went ahead.
 The Germans fortified the island and, in the words of Robert Ensor and as Alexandra had predicted, it "became the keystone of Germany's maritime position for offence as well as for defence".
-The Frankfurter Zeitung was outspoken in its condemnation of Alexandra and her sister, the Dowager Empress, saying that the pair were "the centre of the international anti-German conspiracy".
-She despised and distrusted German Emperor Wilhelm II, who was her husband's nephew, calling him in 1900 "inwardly our enemy".
+The Frankfurter Zeitung was outspoken in its condemnation of Alexandra and her sister Maria, saying that the pair were "the centre of the international anti-German conspiracy".
+Alexandra despised and distrusted Emperor Wilhelm, calling him "inwardly our enemy" in 1900.

 In 1910, Alexandra became the first queen consort to visit the British House of Commons during a debate.
 In a remarkable departure from precedent, for two hours she sat in the Ladies' Gallery overlooking the chamber while the Parliament Bill, to remove the right of the House of Lords to veto legislation, was debated.
 Privately, Alexandra disagreed with the bill.
-Shortly afterwards, she left to visit her brother, George I of Greece, in Corfu.
+Shortly afterwards, she left to visit her brother George in Corfu.
 While there, she received news that King Edward was seriously ill.
 Alexandra returned at once and arrived only the day before her husband died.
 In his last hours, she personally administered oxygen from a gas cylinder to help him breathe.
 She told Frederick Ponsonby, "I feel as if I had been turned into stone, unable to cry, unable to grasp the meaning of it all."
 Later that year she moved out of Buckingham Palace to Marlborough House, but she retained possession of Sandringham.
 The new king, Alexandra's son George V, soon faced a decision over the Parliament Bill.
 Despite her personal views, Alexandra supported her son's reluctant agreement to Prime Minister H. H. Asquith's request to create sufficient Liberal peers after a general election if the Lords continued to block the legislation.